Izenda7Series/IzendaCustomVisualizations/README.md

   ![3D Scatter Chart](docs/imgs/3D_Scatter.png)
 - Column No Space (/src/columnnospace) demonstrates the ability of extending a column chart by altering the padding between the columns to show no space between the groupings.
   ![Column No Space](docs/imgs/ColumnNoSpace.png)
+- D3 Timeline (src/d3_timeline) demonstrates the ability of implementing a timeline chart using D3.js.
+- Google Map (src/d3_googlemap) demonstrates the ability of implementing a custom Map visualization using Google Map api.

 ### Installation